ezSQL/ezsql/readme.txt

 Change Log:

+3.03 - Changed error messages, wrong classname used in a messages

 3.02 - Improved ezSQL_recordset, array results of rows are faster

 3.01 - Added a class for query result handling.
 The ezSQL_recordset contains methods that behave like fetch_assoc, fetch_row, and fetch_object